rajatgupta-11/fusion-boolean-threading/README.md

 # Fusion 360 Boolean Threading Script

-This script automates a specific workflow for creating reliable 3D-printed threads in Fusion 360.
-Makes thread modeling automated, safe, repeatable.
+This script automates a specific workflow for creating reliable 3D-printed threads in Fusion 360 makinging modeling safe and repeatable.

 ## What the script does